pablorotten/hibernate-course/Hibernate and JPA API.md

 ### Save or update

-Either persists or reattaches an entitiy
+Either persists or reattaches an entitiy.

 ```java
 Session session = HibernateUtil.getSessionFactory().openSession();